Antique Tractor Show

 Troy Thompson – Concessions Manager

 If bright colors and fresh scents are what you enjoy then make sure you make a stop into floral hall.
 This is not just a building full of cut flowers.
 There are table artistry, potted and hanging plants, displays from local flower shops and much more.
 Entry day is Monday, judging is on Tuesday, check out the big winners.

 Danny and Sue Steele

 Freeborn County 4-H

 4-Hers will have their general projects on display in the 4-H Building located on the South end of the fairgrounds.
 It is full of general projects that help the 4-Hers expand their interests and knowledge in many different learning areas.
 4-Hers will have their livestock on display on the North end of the fairgrounds.
 4-Hers have Beef, dairy, sheep, goat, rabbit, swine, poultry, horse, lama and dog project areas.

-The Barn is home of the Agriculture Hall of Fame.
+The Fair Museum is home of the Agriculture Hall of Fame.
 Each year a committee chooses a person or industry to honor for the Hall of Fame and pictures of articles are then displayed.

 A host of several events with open class horses to 4-H horses.
 This a great place to sit and enjoy the beauty of the horses.
 Located in the Northeast corner of the fairgrounds.